Robin Marlar: Outside cricket and later life

 Marlar stood as a Conservative candidate for Bolsover in the 1959 General Election, and in a 1962 by-election at Leicester North East.
 Decades later, he was an early Referendum Party candidate at the 1993 Newbury by-election.

 After retiring from professional cricket, Marlar had a successful journalistic career as an outspoken cricket correspondent of The Sunday Times, and wrote the illustrated history The Story of Cricket (1979).
-One noted example of his bluntness came in December 1987, when he described the conduct of umpires officiating at a five-day international match against Pakistan as"intolerable, because whether or not the umpires were cheating, that is the way it appeared", adding that it was the worst crisis since 1932.
+He also wrote Decision Against England: The Centenary Ashes 1982-3 (1983).
+One noted example of his bluntness came in December 1987, when he described the conduct of umpires officiating at a five-day international match against Pakistan as "intolerable, because whether or not the umpires were cheating, that is the way it appeared", adding that it was the worst crisis since 1932.

 Marlar also started a thriving headhunting business based in Sloane Square and became a cricket administrator.
 He served as chairman of Sussex in 1996 and 1997, laying the foundations for the club's first Championship win in 2003.
 He was appointed president of Sussex County Cricket Club for 2005 and President of MCC for 2005–06.
 During this time he incurred some controversy when, on a declaration to the Sunday Telegraph, he described it as "absolutely outrageous" that female athletes play cricket with male athletes, in response to Holly Colvin and Sarah Taylor, who had both played for England, being chosen to play for Brighton College's First XI that summer.